 My tears the past few days have flowed like waves of sadness.
-My sister Pat and I and cousin Joe all had a short service with the Dan, funeral director.
+My sister Pat and I and cousin Joe had a short service with Dan, the funeral director.

 It is hard to believe she is gone.
 The house is so much quieter compared to when she was still alive.
-Looking back my mom never talked about a fear of death, and I did speak to her about heaven and what God wanted us to do to be with him.
+My mom never talked about a fear of death, and I did speak to her about heaven and what God wanted us to do to be with him.

 A Little Help From Friends

-I think I handled the loss of my mom in a pretty good way considering she was my best friend.
-I got much help from Pastor Mark Mallwitz, Ron and Sue Sauer and their mom, cousin Mike and Erica, my sister Pat, Kevin Reddy, and the rest of my friends and relatives who all encouraged and comforted me with emails, phone calls, cards, and most important prayers. ~ Bill Greguska
+I handled my mom pretty well, considering she was my best friend.
+I got much help from Pastor Mark Mallwitz, Ron and Sue Sauer and their mom, cousins Mike and Erica, my sister Pat, Kevin Reddy, and the rest of my friends and relatives, who all encouraged and comforted me with emails, phone calls, cards, and most important prayers. ~ Bill Greguska

 March 23, 2015